GemHQ/round-py/docs/install.md

 ### Prerequisites:

 * Python 2.7

-* Virtualenv and virtualenvwrapper (or equivalent virtual environment solution) is required for Linux and recommended for everyone.

 * Git and a python extension build environment.
 * libffi

 ### Linux (debian-based, tested on Ubuntu 14.04)